Join the transformation journey

 • How can we make our industry more digitally aware?

-The Digital Water Summit will have some of the world’s leading experts on digital water.
-It is co-organised by the water utility in the region (Consorcio de Aguas Bilbao Bizkaia) and the IWA Governing Member in Spain (AEAS).
+The Digital Water Summit hosts some of the world’s leading experts on digital water.

 DESTINATION

-The IWA Digital Water Summit’s 2023 edition takes place in Bilbao, Spain
+The IWA Digital Water Summit’s 2024 edition took place in Bilbao, Spain at Palacio Euskalduna.

 IWA Connect Plus